 Goodwill arises from the acquisition of PBMY on 1 August 2014.
-For the purpose of impairment testing, goodwill of \$6,930,000 is allocated to the manufacturing and trading business segment which represent the lowest level within the Group at which goodwill is monitored for internal management purposes.
+For the purpose of impairment testing, goodwill of \$6,725,000 (2015: \$6,930,000) is allocated to the manufacturing and trading business segment which represent the lowest level within the Group at which goodwill is monitored for internal management purposes.

-The recoverable amount of a cash-generating unit is determined based on value in use.
-Cash flows projections used in the value in use calculations are based on the financial budgets approved by the management covering a three year period.
-Cash flows beyond the three-year period are extrapolated using the estimated growth rates stated below.
-Expected capital expenditure for repair and maintenance has been included in the forecast.
+The recoverable amount of a cash-generating unit is determined based on value-in-use.
+Cash flows projection used in the value in use calculation was based on a one-year (2015: three-year period) financial budget approved by management.
+Cash flows beyond the one-year period (2015: three-year period) are extrapolated at zero terminal value growth rate.
+Expected capital expenditure for repair and maintenance was included in the forecast.